Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 #### Configuring The Agent

 To ingest logs for our telemetry collection, we need to edit the "ossec.conf" file.
-You'll either find it in "C:\Program Files (x86)\ossec-agent" for Windows OS or in "/var/ossec/etc/" for Linux OS.
+You'll either find it in `C:\Program Files (x86)\ossec-agent` for Windows OS or in `/var/ossec/etc/` for Linux OS.
 <br/>
 Inside the file you'll find "<! -- Log Analysis -->", this is where you can add the location of the logs you want to collect.
 Make sure to restart Wazuh after editing the conf file.